 - If the electrode still does not appear clean, see the chart below for additional steps.

-3. Recalibrate the transmitter and verify that the slope error is within the acceptable ±15% for conductivity and that drift rate is low for ORP.
+3. Recalibrate the sensor and verify that the slope error is within the acceptable ±15% for conductivity and that drift rate is low for ORP.

-Always ensure the metal transmitter housing is contacting solution for most accurate measurements.
+Always ensure the metal housing is contacting solution for most accurate measurements.